 Thus, you should value your subscribers' preferences and send them emails only when asked.

 For instance, if they opted in for your weekly newsletters, send them that only.
-But, if they subscribed for promotional emails, ensure that you’re not sending too many to them at once.
+But, if they subscribed for promotional emails, ensure you’re not sending too many to them simultaneously.

 17. Preview and test your emails before sending

-Testing can help you find out rendering issues, typos, or any other issue that might affect your email performance.
+Testing can help you discover rendering issues, typos, or any other issue affecting your email performance.
 So, use it as a post-send checklist and send emails only after all the boxes are ticked.

 18. Always add fallback versions of the email